In 1996, James Gosling, Bill Joy, and Guy Steele wrote for the First Edition of The Java® Language Specification:

 Initiatives to add first-class functions to the Java language have been around since the 1990s.
 The BGGA and CICE proposals circa 2007 brought new energy to the topic, while the creation of Project Lambda in OpenJDK circa 2009 attracted unprecedented levels of interest.
-The addition of method handles to the JVM in Java SE 7 opened the door to new implementation techniques while retaining "write once, run anywhere".
+The addition of method handles to the JVM in Java SE 7 opened the door to new implementation techniques while retaining "write once, run anywhere."
 In time, language changes were overseen by JSR 335, Lambda Expressions for the Java Programming Language, whose Expert Group consisted of Joshua Bloch, Kevin Bourrillion, Andrey Breslav, Rémi Forax, Dan Heidinga, Doug Lea, Bob Lee, David Lloyd, Sam Pullara, Srikanth Sankaran, and Vladimir Zakharov.

 Another initiative in Java SE 8 has been to enhance the utility of annotations, one of the most popular features of the Java language.
-First, the Java grammar has been extended to allow annotations on types in many linguistic constructs, forming the basis for novel static analysis tools such as the Checker Framework.
+First, the Java grammar has been extended to allow annotations on types in many language constructs, forming the basis for novel static analysis tools such as the Checker Framework.
 This feature was specified by JSR 308, Annotations on Java Types, led by Michael Ernst with an Expert Group of myself, Doug Lea, and Srikanth Sankaran.
 The changes involved in this specification were wide-ranging, and the unstinting efforts of Michael Ernst and Werner Dietl over many years are warmly recognized.
-Second, annotations may be "repeated" on a linguistic construct, to the great benefit of APIs that model domain-specific configuration with annotation types.
+Second, annotations may be "repeated" on a language construct, to the great benefit of APIs that model domain-specific configuration with annotation types.
 Michael Keith and Bill Shannon in Java EE initiated and guided this feature.

-Many colleagues in the Java Platform Group at Oracle have provided valuable support to this specification: Leonid Arbouzov, Mandy Chung, Joe Darcy, Robert Field, Joel Franck, Sonali Goel, Jon Gibbons, Jeannette Hung, Stuart Marks, Eric McCorkle, Matherey Nunez, Mark Reinhold, Vicente Romero, John Rose, Georges Saab, Steve Sides, Bernard Traversat, and Michel Trudeau.
+Many colleagues in the Java Platform Group at Oracle have provided valuable support to this specification: Leonid Arbouzov, Mandy Chung, Joe Darcy, Robert Field, Joel Borggrén-Franck, Sonali Goel, Jon Gibbons, Jeannette Hung, Stuart Marks, Eric McCorkle, Matherey Nunez, Mark Reinhold, Vicente Romero, John Rose, Georges Saab, Steve Sides, Bernard Traversat, and Michel Trudeau.

 Perhaps the greatest acknowledgement must go to the compiler

-lambda expressions and their implementation
+design of lambda expressions and their implementation

 javac.
 Support for Java SE 8 features in Eclipse